ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

 - Any assumptions or context

 **Supporting Documentation:**
-Any relevant materials or references that can help complete the task.
+Provide any relevant materials or references that can help complete the task.

 **Acceptance Criteria:**
 > **Note:** These are specific to this spike and define what it should achieve.